The Top Rules for Accessorizing Your Wedding Dress

 1. Match Your Metals

 You may not realize this, but some metals look better with certain dress colors.
 As a general rule, ivory is best paired with gold since it highlights the creamy tint of the fabric.
 For a pure white dress, choose accents in silver or platinum or with pearl detailing—gold may clash with brighter white hues.
 You can have your pick with a diamond-white gown—this barely off-white color looks amazing with yellow gold, rose gold, silver or pearls.
 If the dress you chose is already embellished with beadwork, let that dictate the colors of your accessories.
-For example, if your gown has silver beading, pick a necklace, bracelet or earrings with a silver base.
+For example, if your gown has gold beading, pick a necklace, bracelet or earrings with a gold base.

 2. Less Is More

 You don't need a veil, tiara, earrings, necklace and a sash.
-Accessories add a unique touch to your look, but even one too many can be over the top with an already-embellished gown.
+Accessories add a unique touch to your look—which we love—but one too many can be downright distracting.
 Before you start buying, take an inventory of your gown's standout features and then base your choices around them.
 If your dress has an ornate neckline, opt for a pair of drop earrings instead of a necklace (that might look too busy).
-For a gown with a simpler style, try a bold statement necklace or a fascinator.
+For a gown with a simpler style, try a bold statement necklace or fascinator.
 When it comes to earrings, take a cue from your hairstyle.
 If you're leaving your hair down and over your ears, small studs or drops will do.
 But for an updo, you might want something a little more dramatic, like a pair of chandelier danglers.
 It's always a good idea to avoid designs that closely mimic the embellishments on your gown—you don't want to look too matchy-matchy.

 3. Know Your Veils